2010 Seattle Seahawks season: NFC Divisional Playoff: at #2 Chicago Bears

 Coming off their win over the Saints, the Seahawks flew to Soldier Field for the NFC Divisional Round against the #2 Chicago Bears, in a rematch of their Week 6 matchup.
 Seattle trailed early in the first quarter as Bear quarterback Jay Cutler completed a 58-yard touchdown pass to tight end Greg Olsen, followed by running back Chester Taylor getting a 1-yard touchdown run.
 Chicago added onto their lead in the second quarter as Cutler got a 6-yard touchdown run.

 The Bears continued their dominating day in the third quarter as Cutler got a 9-yard touchdown run.
 Seattle finally answered with a 30-yard field goal from kicker Olindo Mare.
 The Seahawks tried to rally in the fourth quarter as quarterback Matt Hasselbeck found wide receiver Mike Williams on a 38-yard touchdown pass, but Chicago pulled away with Cutler completing a 39-yard touchdown pass to tight end Kellen Davis.
 Seattle continued to try to rally as Hasselbeck connected with Williams again on a 3-yard touchdown pass, followed by a 9-yard touchdown pass to wide receiver Brandon Stokley, but the Bears held on to preserve the win.

 With the loss, the Seahawks' season came to an end with an overall record at 8–10.
-Seahawks followed a loss to forget and in 2011 they missed the playoffs 7-9.
+The Seahawks followed a loss to forget and in 2011 they missed the playoffs with a record of 7–9.